RagnarokMew/ZoteBoat/assets/README.md

 To begin, click `File > Open File or Project...` or `Ctrl+O` and open `zoteboat.tiled-project`.
 This file doesn't do much, except enable you to navigate the filesystem in the built-in panel on the left.

 Then, to create a new map for whatever area you want, click `New Map...` (or `File > New`) and save it under `assets/tilemaps` with the `.tmx` extension.
 The tile size should be 128x128 px.
-The map size can be infinite, since it doesn't affect performance, although you could restrain yourself if you want :)
+The map size can be infinite while building it (which is recommended), but make sure to limit the map size before trying to play in it.
+To do so, go to `Map > Map Properties..` and uncheck the `Infinite` attribute.

 To move around the main view, use the scroll bars on the right and below (sadly, touchpad scrolling seems inconsistent).
 To zoom in/out, `Ctrl+scroll` will do the trick.